Connecting new developments: 17 FAQs answered

 For information on why your application was rejected, log in to the nbn™ New Developments Portal.

-7. I need to upload a service plan to NBN Co – what’s a service plan?
+7. I need to provide a service plan to nbn – what’s a service plan?

 You can upload all supporting documents as part of your online application or via the nbn™ New Developments Portal.